refractive-space/terraform-aws-account/README.md

 Create accounts with specific configurations for regulatory compliance.

 ### 4. Cost Management
-Separate accounts for better cost tracking and billing management.
+Separate accounts for better cost tracking and billing management with optional budget controls.

 ### 5. Security Boundaries
 Use account-level isolation as a security boundary between workloads.

+### 6. Billing Control and Monitoring
+Set up automated cost monitoring with configurable budget alerts and notifications.

 ## Security Considerations